themeselection/vue-cheatsheet/content/props.md

   },

   // Custom validator function
-  // full props passed as 2nd argument in 3.4+
+  // All props passed as 2nd argument in 3.4+
   propF: {
     validator(value, props) {
       // The value must match one of these strings